-To date, studies that are theoretically underpinned by THIC are scarce, with many using it simply as a reference point (Crawley and Sparks, 2005; Cieslik and Simpson, 2015) or with very different themes to this study (for example Rondini, 2016; Dick, 2008).
-Nevertheless, the theorisation of their findings using THIC demonstrates its strengths, as it allows 'hidden injuries' of 'being working-class' to be explored to inform deeper understandings of phenomena alongside rich reflections on individuals' emotions, frustrations, and experiences.
-There are no studies to date that specifically use the THIC theoretical framework to explore precarity, IWP, or food bank usage thus we see this as an opportunity to further investigate the lived experience of all three themes which are complexly interlinked.
-We focus on the realities of white working-class women who are active in precarious work and driven to food banks.
-We aim to discover how these women vocalise their experiences, the impact it has on their lives, the strategies they develop to cope, and their broader perceptions of their own situations.
-Using THIC as a theoretical framework is considered helpful here as it will help to frame these individuals internalised conflicting disadvantages.
+To date, studies that are theoretically underpinned by THIC are scarce, with many using it simply as a reference point (Crawley and Sparks 2005; Cieslik and Simpson 2015) or with very different themes to this study (e.g. Rondini 2016; Dick 2008).
+Nevertheless, the theorization of their findings using THIC demonstrates its strengths, as it allows "hidden injuries" of "being working-class" to be explored to inform deeper understandings of phenomena alongside rich reflections on individuals' emotions, frustrations, and experiences.
+There are no studies to date that specifically use the THIC theoretical framework to explore precarity, IWP, or food bank usage; thus, we see this as an opportunity to further investigate the lived experience of all the three themes which are complexly interlinked.
+We focus on the realities of White working-class women who are active in precarious work and driven to food banks.
+We aim to discover how these women vocalize their experiences, the impact it has on their lives, the strategies they develop to cope, and their broader perceptions of their own situations.
+Using THIC as a theoretical framework is considered helpful here as it will help to frame these individuals internalized conflicting disadvantages.

-To add to this, as two social identities prominently emerged from the narratives - gender and class - we therefore recognised an alignment with intersectional theory.
-As mentioned earlier, we do acknowledge that this theory was originally proposed as a framework to understand oppression faced by African American women (Crenshaw 1989), but our participants were all white working-class women.
-We also recognise that recent writings demonstrate how intersectionality is a more multi-dimensional approach being increasingly advocated (see Kele et al., 2022) as it helps to better understand the lived experiences of individuals by 'recognising [that] socially constructed identity categories (e.g. race, class, gender and sexual orientation) simultaneously interact with each other and with wider societal and power structures to construct experiences of oppression and privilege unique to each individual' (Kele et al., 2022:2; Crenshaw, 1991).
-This is important to our work as we align two identity categories with two theories to aid in our understanding of the experience of being a working woman yet still needing to use a foodbank.
-Aligning THIC with intersectional theory and the characteristics of gender and class helps us to acutely understand how the social construction of categories of difference are intersected with external disadvantages such as oppression and inequality (Hill Collins and Bilge, 2016; Kele et al., 2022).
-Together the frameworks allow us to contextualise the lived experience of white working-class women afflicted by IWP in relation to the multiple disadvantaged identities they occupy both internally and externally and the way these are manifested (Sennett and Cobb, 1972; Hill Collins and Bilge, 2016).
-We also reiterate that the volunteers of the food bank played a significant role in the co-creation of the women's experiences thus their interactions are also considered within the theoretical approach.
+To add to this, as two social identities prominently emerged from the narratives-gender and class-we therefore recognized an alignment with intersectional theory.
+As mentioned earlier, we do acknowledge that this theory was originally proposed as a framework to understand oppression faced by African American women (Crenshaw 1989), but our participants were all White working-class women.
+We also recognize that recent writings demonstrate how intersectionality is a more multi-dimensional approach, which is being increasingly advocated (see Kele et al. 2022) as it helps to better understand the lived experiences of individuals by "recognizing (that) socially constructed identity categories (e.g., race, class, gender, and sexual orientation) and simultaneously interacting with each other and with wider societal and power structures to construct experiences of oppression and privilege unique to each individual" (Kele et al. 2022, 2; Crenshaw 1991).
+This is important to our work as we align two identity categories with two theories to aid in our understanding of the experience of being a working woman, and yet still needing to use a foodbank.
+Aligning THIC with intersectional theory and the characteristics of gender and class helps us to acutely understand how the social construction of categories of difference are intersected with external disadvantages such as oppression and inequality (Collins and Bilge 2016; Kele et al. 2022).
+Together the frameworks allow us to contextualize the lived experience of White working-class women afflicted by IWP in relation to the multiple disadvantaged identities they occupy both internally and externally and the way these are manifested (Sennett and Cobb 1972; Collins and Bilge 2016).
+We also reiterate that the volunteers of the food bank played a significant role in the cocreation of the women's experiences, and thus their interactions are also considered within the theoretical approach.

-To summarise, we demonstrate that THIC is a powerful analytical tool to use in examining and appreciating an individual's delineation of their own disadvantaged structural position.
-Using THIC with an intersectional sensitivity focussing on gender and class allowed us to empirically explore women active in work and accessing food banks more deeply, helping us to understand the way that identity impacted the struggles they faced, impacted by several structural conditions.
-Having established the theoretical grounding, we will now discuss the methodology used for the study.
+To summarize, we demonstrate that THIC is a powerful analytical tool to use in examining and appreciating an individual's delineation of their own disadvantaged structural position.
+Using THIC with an intersectional sensitivity focusing on gender and class allowed us to empirically explore women who were active in work and accessing food banks more deeply, helping us to understand the way identities impacted the struggles they faced under several structural conditions.
+Having established the theoretical grounding, we will now discuss the methodology used for this study.

-Methodology
+2 | Methodology